 Fr.
 Don talked of his desire to retire from pastoral duties and importance of succession planning in all organizations, including our church.
 He was clear that St. Paul needs to address its next chapter, minus Fr.
 Don as Co-pastor with the ultimate possibility that Fr.
 Michael may be leaving at some point as well.

 Fr.
-Don stated that he would still being involved in parish activities, including in a Eucharistic role
+Don stated that he would still being involved in parish activities, including in a Eucharistic role.

 Originally, he stated his retirement would be effective March 31st, but is willing to look at a different date, but not one too far in the future.